Aligning with Logic: Measuring, Evaluating and Improving Logical Preference Consistency in Large Language Models: Related Work

 \rparagraph{Entailment and Inference Consistency} In Natural Language Inference (NLI), the consistency of transitivity and symmetry in statement pairs has been explored using predefined inference rules~\citep{li2019logic,jang2023consistency}. \citet{jang-etal-2022-becel} proposed a test set to exam the consistency of LLMs for NLI tasks.
 Prediction consistency has been improved through the use of adversarial first-order logic examples~\citep{minervini2018adversarially}.

-Despite the wealth of knowledge regarding the logical consistency of LLMs within specific domains, most studies have concentrated on first-order relations between only two or three statements.
+Despite the wealth of knowledge regarding the logical consistency of LLMs within specific domains, most studies have concentrated on first-order relations—logical connections or implications directly linking two or three individual statements.
 Consequently, there is a notable gap in research addressing the consistency and reliability of LLMs when applied to more complex decision-making scenarios or the evaluation of multiple items simultaneously.
 This limitation suggests a pressing need for further investigation into how LLMs can maintain coherence and consistency in broader, more comprehensive contexts, which is essential for their deployment in practical applications.